digst/cloud/design.md

 *What service offering will be the most attractive option for public agencies seeking the advantages of 'the cloud'?*

 This document describes an initial architecture for a government cloud aimed at becoming customers prefered Operating Model at SIT.
-It consists of a new governance model and blue print for a technical solution.
+It consists of a new governance model and blue print for a technical solution supporting Platform as a Service.

-SIT has a small number of suggested operating models that today provides the stability and security required by the customers.
+SIT has a number of suggested operating models (including ones base on SaaS and IaaS) that today provides the stability and security required by the customers.
 This new model is believed to be prefered over existing ones because of the following charactaristics:

 - *Continuity of Service.* Existing models allow small and planned windows for maintainance.
 Cloud technologies typically offers a continuity with rolling updates of both platform and applications without any interuption.